Cut the Cord: Your Guide to a Cable-Free Life – Updated for 2019

 They will most likely transfer you to a “retention specialist.”
 This is good, because it’s that person’s job to keep you as a customer, and they can usually offer you a better deal for the Internet-only package you’re looking for.
 So this is the person you need to be talking to.

 Option 2: Find a new Internet provider

 If you’d rather make a clean break of things, there’s nothing saying you have to stay with your current Internet provider.
-If you live in an area where you have multiple options, by all means shop around.
-Search your area code on highspeedinternet.com to find out which providers are in your area, and compare packages for the best rate.
+If you live in an area where you have multiple options, by all means, shop around.

 We ended up sticking with Verizon for our Internet service.
 Following the technique above, I was able to get the retention specialist to give us the introductory rate they’re currently offering new Internet-only customers: $39.99 plus taxes and fees for 100/100 Mbps Internet (which is way faster than what we had previously and more than we need).
 But there’s a catch—it’s an introductory offer, so after a year we’ll have to renegotiate if we want to keep the savings.

 How to cut the cord in 3 (or 4) steps

 Step 1: Get an antenna for local channels

 Depending on your age, you might associate TV antennas with snowy reception and unsightly wire “rabbit ears” sitting on top of an old tube TV.
 Well, just like TVs, antennas have come a long way—and you’ll need some if you want access to the high definition free tv channels available over-the-air.
 ABC, CBS, NBC, FOX, PBS, and The CW are the big networks available virtually everywhere, but depending on where you live, you could have access to dozens more.
 That alone could make it a viable alternative to cable tv.